 StockTwits does a great job of aggregating data and creating visual representations through heat maps.

-The heat maps can be used to explore popular sectors and find the most active stocks within those sectors.
+The heat maps can be used to gauge the performance of market sectors and find winners and losers within each sector.

 StockTwits also has a section for top stocks.
 This can be considered the “trending” section as it shows stocks with increased (or decreased) levels of social activity.

 You can choose to view trending stocks, most active stocks (based on message volume), and most-watched stocks (based on 24-hour volume of new watchers).